rillonline/writing/kearsarge/kearsarge.md

 he cold be trusted.
 This was not Christabel, Star's AI.
 This was an unknown quantity.

-I intentionally turned Susan on.

-"Hi, Ronnie," she said in her perky voice.

-"Susan," I said, cutting across her standard greeting.
+I subvocalized a question to my link.
 "When was the last time you received a security update?"

-"My system is up-to-date," Susan announced.

-"That's not what I asked you," I said, my fear making me impatient.
-"When was your wet wiring last updated for security?"

-"Thirty-seven minutes ago," Hausa said.

-"Thank you, Susan.
-In future, please answer the question I ask and then provide other information as needed in your judgment."

-"Yes, Ronnie, I'll do that."
+All systems up-to-date.

+I frowned and felt my stomach clench.
+This was not a direct answer.
+My link did not prevaricate.

+I rephrased my question.

+Thirty-seven minutes ago.

-"Now send a priority message to Josh Hardy asking him to do a deep scan of Arthur's systems.
-I need him to do it as soon as possible."
+Not good.
+I sent a message to Josh, asking him to do a deep scan of the house's systems ASAP.

-"OK, Ronnie.
-Message sent."

-"Good.
-Keep listening but be quiet unless I need, I mean really need, to hear something important."

-I was babbling.
-What kind of an instruction was that to a link, even a top-of the-line link like Susan.

-"OK, Ronnie," Susan said.

-"Arthur, you heard that.
-Allow Josh Hardy access to all our systems.
+"Arthur, Allow Josh Hardy access to all your systems.
 Be cooperative.
-Hold noting back."
+Hold nothing back."

 "Yes, Ronnie," Arthur said.
 "Is Josh hardy a trusted person?"

 "Absolutely," I said.
 "He can enter the house, too."

 That was a bit risky.
 Josh could show up uninvited and get in.
 It was a risk I would have to take given the current situation of this case.
+I could always revoke access that would be fraught with difficulty.
+I would cross that bridge when I came to it.

 I felt drained.

 "I've been thinking," Dad said when everything had been quiet for a few minutes.
-"If Peppermint Patty and Dagger Dan are involved, there could be some real danger.
+"If Postumous Patty and Dagger Dan are involved, there could be some real danger.
 To my way of thinking, they're the ones who could have killed Kearsarge.